No one wants to see their car totaled.

 Yes.
 However, deductions for previous damage or rust must be itemized with specific dollar amounts.
 The amount by which the resale value of the car increases by eliminating the previous damage is the amount the insurance company can deduct from your total loss settlement.

-If your car was deemed a “total loss”, the insurance will offer you cash for the actual cash value of the car.
+If your car was deemed a “total loss,” the insurance company will offer you payment for the actual cash value of the car.
 The cash value of your car is based on what similar vehicles are selling for in the Phoenix area.

 Upgrades Add Value to Your Car